dr-JT/jasontsukahara/content/project/ac-brain/index.md

 title: Brain Mechanisms of Attention Control
 date: '2022-09-25T00:00:00Z'

-summary: To better understand the nature of attention control and why it is highly predictive of a wide-range of behaviors we need to discover the brain mechanisms underlying such differences.
-I believe the locus coeruleus-norepinephrine system is central to explaining brain mechanisms underlying attention control ability.
+summary: I am currently conducting a large-sample (N = 200+) fMRI study to investigate the brain mechanisms underlying differences in the ability to control attention.

 tags:
   - Research